CartoDB/web-sdk/DEVELOPERS.md

 # 2. Workflow and releases

-The library is deployed to a CDN, for direct conpsumtion from the browser, and to the NPM registry (as `@carto/web-sdk` package), and it follows [Semantic Versioning](http://semver.org/spec/v2.0.0.html).
+The library is deployed to a CDN, for direct consumption from the browser, and to the NPM registry (as `@carto/web-sdk` package), and it follows [Semantic Versioning](http://semver.org/spec/v2.0.0.html).
 This is the common workflow.

 ## 2.1.
 Workflow